Tortilla Pie Recipe

 - 1/4 cup shredded part-skim mozzarella cheese

 - 3 tablespoons minced fresh cilantro, divided

-- 1. In a large nonstick skillet, cook the beef, onion and garlic over medium heat until meat is no longer pink; drain.
-Stir in the tomatoes, chili powder and cumin.
-Bring to a boil; remove from the heat.
-In a small bowl, combine the ricotta cheese, mozzarella cheese and 2 tablespoons cilantro.
+- 1. Preheat oven to 400°.
+In a large skillet, cook and crumble beef with onion and garlic over medium heat until no longer pink, 4-6 minutes.
+Stir in spices and tomatoes.
+Bring to a boil; remove from heat.
+In a small bowl, mix ricotta cheese, mozzarella cheese and 2 tablespoons cilantro.

 - 2. Place one tortilla in a 9-in. round baking pan coated with cooking spray.
-Layer with half of the meat sauce, one tortilla, all of the ricotta mixture, another tortilla and the remaining meat sauce.
+Layer with half of the meat sauce, one tortilla, ricotta mixture, another tortilla and remaining meat sauce.
 Top with remaining tortilla; sprinkle with cheddar cheese and remaining cilantro.